gravity00/DapprWire/README.md

 **DapprWire** simplifies the integration of **Dapper** into **Microsoft's Dependency Injection (DI) container**, making database connectivity effortless and efficient.
 It provides an abstraction layer for **connection and transaction management**, that can be easily injected into your services or repositories, while exposing all Dapper operations so you can use it as your micro-ORM the same way you use **Dapper**.

+If you're tired of manually wiring `IDbConnection` into Microsoft DI, reminding yourself to pass `IDbTransaction` as an argument, or simply have some logs to help analyzing production problems, **DapprWire** provides a clean and simple solution for that.

 ## :briefcase: Packages

 | Package | NuGet | Downloads |